-Council must be notified in the event of any existing damage to any of Council's infrastructure including, but not limited to the road, kerb and gutter, road shoulder, footpath, drainage structures and street trees fronting the development prior to the commencement of work.
-Adequate protection must be provided to Council infrastructure prior to work commencing and during the construction period.
-Any damage to Council's assets shall be restored in a satisfactory manner prior to the issue of the Occupation Certificate.
+Council must be notified in the event of any existing damage to any of its infrastructure such as the road, kerb and gutter, road shoulder, footpath, drainage structures and street trees fronting the development site, prior to commencement of any work.

+Adequate protection must be provided for Council infrastructure prior to work commencing and during building operations.

+Any damage to Council's assets shall be made good, prior to the issue of any Occupation Certificate or commencement of the operation.